 The PR curve is better suited for imbalanced data sets training because it is not concerned with negative class predictions i.e. the majority class.
 As with the ROC curve, the area under the PR curve summarizes the curve into a single metric, which we use to select the best hyperparameter values during cross-validation.
 In the test set, we will evaluate the model along three performance metrics: 1) balanced accuracy, 2) recall, and 3) precision.
 Balanced accuracy is defined as the average accuracy on either class, or, in other words the arithmetic mean of the sensitivity and specificity.
 For a naïve model that always predicts the majority class the sensitivity is 0, the specificity is 1, and so the balanced accuracy is 0.5.
 This serves as benchmark as the minimum performance value.
 Recall and precision are of interest because of the high-cost of not only temperature-related health hazards but also preventive measures.

-For statistical analysis, we will use a paired t-test by bootstrap iteration i.e. the same training and test data split to compare models trained with different groups of input features For results with statistical significance, p < 0.05, we will use Cohen’s d to quantify the effect size.
+For statistical analysis, we will use a paired t-test by bootstrap iteration i.e. the same training and test data split to compare models trained with different groups of input features i.e. with and without detailed building characteristics.
+For results with statistical significance, p < 0.05, we will use Cohen’s d to quantify the effect size.
 We will interpret Cohen’s d as follows: 0.4 < |d| < 1.15 for recommended minimum practical effect, 1.15 < |d| < 2.70 for moderate effect, and |d| > 2.70 for strong effect (Ferguson 2009).

 We used the statistical software R (R Core Team 2022) and its associated integrated development environment RStudio (Posit Software 2023) to build and analyze all machine learning models.
 In particular, we used the tidyverse package (Wickham and RStudio 2023) for reading, manipulating, and visualizing data and the caret package (Kuhn et al. 2023) as a wrapper to conduct data pre-processing, resampling, and cross-validation as well as interface with the different machine learning algorithms.